KustoszApp/docs/source/installation.md

 ::::

 Open [localhost:8000/ui/](http://localhost:8000/ui/) in your web browser to access Kustosz.
-Make sure to also complete [initial setup](initial-setup).
+To log in, use credentials printed in container log after "Generated random login credentials" line.

 ## Production deployments